konturio/geocint-runner/README.md

 - your_make (use [private_make.sample](your_make.sample) as an example; keep in mind that make shouldn't be named "Makefile", use the other name to keep compatibility with geocint-runner repository)

-2. Create a new user with sudo permissions (the default user is "gis").
+2. Create a new user with sudo permissions or use existing (the default user is "gis").
 Keep in mind that the best practice is to use this user name for creating a Postgres role and database.
 Path ~/ is equivalent to /home/your_user/.
 This folder is a working directory for the geocint pipeline.

 3. Clone 3 repository (geocint-runner, geocint-openstreetmap, your repo) to ~/